tanishkaa07/Personal-Organizer-Application./README.md

 ## 🙏 Acknowledgment

-Thanks to SOA India Internship Program for the opportunity to build this!
+Thanks to SAIndia Internship Program for the opportunity to build this!